pasqal-io/qadence/docs/qml/qcl.md

 ## Train the QCL model

 Qadence provides the [`QNN`][qadence.models.qnn.QNN] convenience constructor to build a quantum neural network.
-The `QNN` class needs a circuit and a list of observables; both the number of feature parameters and the number of observables in the list must be equal to the number of desired outputs of the quantum neural network.
+The `QNN` class needs a circuit and a list of observables; the number of feature parameters in the input circuit determines the number of input features (i.e. the dimensionality of the classical data given as input) whereas the number of observables determines the number of outputs of the quantum neural network.

-As observable, we use the total qubit magnetization leveraging a convenience constructor provided by `qadence`:
+Total qubit magnetization is used as observable:

 $$
 \hat{O} = \sum_i^N \hat{\sigma}_i^z
 $$

+In the following the observable, quantum circuit and corresponding QNN model are constructed.

 ```python exec="on" source="material-block" session="qcl" result="json"
 import sympy